You have 0 items in your basket. Total (excl GST): $0.00 View Basket 0 items, $0.00 (excl GST) Buy

 $150.00 excl.
 GST Copies BUY BOOK

-Lag Law answers heaps of common questions you might have if you’re going to prison, you’re in prison, or you’re getting out of prison.
+Lag Law answers heaps of common questions you might have for people going to prison, in prison, or getting out of prison.

-It talks about your rights in prison, and sets out the laws and rules that affect you when you’re put in prison.
+It talks about the rights of people in prison, and sets out the laws and rules that affect people in prison.
 Lag Law is for:

 What they say about Lag Law